littlstar/ls-psvr-encoder/README.md

 ## Dependencies

-ls-psvr-encoder has been tested on several flavors of Linux (Ubuntu, Debian, Arch, CentOS) and the latest macOS.
-Windows is not yet supported.
+ls-psvr-encoder has been tested on the latest macOS as well as several flavors of Linux (Ubuntu, Debian, Arch, CentOS).
+Windows is not supported yet, but we are working on it!

 This is a Node CLI application, so Node.JS and npm are both required.

 Also the following binary applications are required:

-* FFmpeg compiled with `libx264` and `libfdk_aac` support
+* FFmpeg compiled with `libx264` and `libfdk_aac` libraries
 * FFprobe
 * MP4Box

-**macOS users can use the following binary builds for [FFmpeg](https://evermeet.cx/ffmpeg/ffmpeg-3.2.4.dmg) and [MP4Box](http://download.tsi.telecom-paristech.fr/gpac/latest_builds/macosx_64/gpac-0.6.2-DEV-latest-master.dmg)**
+**macOS users can use the [Quick Start](https://github.com/littlstar/ls-psvr-encoder/wiki#quick-start-guide-macos) guide.

+If you do not wish to use homebrew, you may install the following binary builds for [FFmpeg](https://evermeet.cx/ffmpeg/ffmpeg-3.2.4.dmg) and [MP4Box](http://download.tsi.telecom-paristech.fr/gpac/latest_builds/macosx_64/gpac-0.6.2-DEV-latest-master.dmg)**

 See the [FFmpeg](https://ffmpeg.org) and [GPAC](https://gpac.io) project pages for more information about these dependencies.